-Sleeping Lion Trail is a 2.4 mile moderately trafficked loop trail located near Cooperstown, NY that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+Sleeping Lion Trail is a 2.4 mile moderately trafficked loop trail located near Cooperstown, New York that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.

 In Glimmerglass State Park.
 Park at sharp curve in road past beach area.
 Trailhead and trail well marked.
 Some steep sections but generally moderate.
 Watch out for roots!
 Nice 2.5 mile loop including short return to parking area via road past Hyde mansion.